ddgroleau/SupportRequestApp/README.md

 # The Support Request Application

-Managing requests that flow into your email inbox can be difficult at a high volume; project requirments or important events can be lost or forgotten as the emails pile up.
-This project was designed to create an environment in which co-workers and collaborators could request support, organize project requirements, and complete tasks together in a visual manner, wihtout having to manage their tasks and projects via hundreds of emails in their inbox.
+    Managing requests that flow into your email inbox can be difficult at a high volume.

-## Getting Started
+Project requirements or important events can be lost or forgotten as the emails pile up.

-To be determined.
+This project was designed to create an environment in which co-workers and collaborators could request support, organize project requirements, and complete tasks together in a visual manner, without having to manage hundreds of emails in their inbox.

 ### Prerequisites